 Online Services

-Shire continues to improve access to information and online services.
+A new web content management system was introduced to improve access to information and online services.
 Customers can complete and submit a growing number of forms and permits online, such as dog and cat registrations, event applications and more.